amit221/yourwayjs/README.md

 It simply allows you to build your webapp your way!

 <h1>Download</h1>
-press the download zip on the right corner(:
+Press on the download zip button on the right corner(:

 <h1>demo</h1>
 <a href="http://yourwayjs.pops.co.il/" target='_blank' >live demo</a>

 <h1>Getting started</h1>
-first of all we will need to load  some scripts
+First, we need to load some scripts:

 ```
 <script src="yourpath/src/jquery-1.10.2.min.js"></script>